PeterdQuinn/peterdQuinn/README.md

-My name is Peter Quinn and I just transitioned into Software Dev, I recently graduated The Univesity of Arizona coding boot camp.
-I am currently looking to network and grow my skills as a developer.
+Hello and my name is Peter Quinn, I recently graduated the University of Arizona coding bootcamp.
+I am currently looking for work as MERN developer, or a carrer as an react developer.
+Currently expierenced in the following.
 -Html/CSS/Git/Advanced CSS
 -JavaScript/jQuery
 -Web API'S